preetsanjam/Web_Development/JavaScript/es2015/notes.md

     `xhr.open()` has two non-optional parameters -- method and url -- and three optional parameters -- async, user and password.

     The optional async parameter takes a boolean value.
 If the value is set to true, it indicates whether or not to perform the operation asynchronously.
 If the value is set to false, the `send()` method waits for a response to be received.

+- In JavaScript, Fetch API is a promise-based interface for fetching resources by invoking HTTP requests to servers from web browsers.
+The working is similar to XML HTTP requests, but it is better and more powerful.